sonyarianto/imaginative-go/README.md

 Imaginative Go is a self-hosted website that contains real world code example using real world beautiful layout to make code sample realistic!

 ## Requirements
-- Docker Engine
+- Docker Engine (version 17.03.0 or later)
-- Docker Compose
+- Docker Compose (version 1.22.0 or later)

 Docker is used since it will create additional service to mimic realistic web sample.
 Imaginative Go is using MySQL and MongoDB with pre-populated data.
-It's useful to show code that doing query to those database service (SQL and noSQL)
+It's useful to show code that doing query to those database service (SQL and noSQL).

+For those who need documentation of Docker installation, please refer to [Docker CE](https://store.docker.com/search?type=edition&offering=community) and [Docker Compose](https://docs.docker.com/compose/install/)

 ## Usage
 #### Linux/MacOS